What is the Difference Between a Trademark, Copyright, and Patent

-What is “Intellectual Property?”
+What is Intellectual Property?

 What Is a Trademark and What Does It Protect?

-Trademarks specifically protect logos, names, and symbols used by businesses.
-The ultimate goal of trademark law is to protect consumers from brand confusion.
-Obtaining a trademark requires you to use the mark for commercial purposes and the mark must be distinct from other registered trademarks.
+The ultimate goal of trademark law is to protect consumers from brand confusion by identifying the source of goods and services.
+Trademark protection is most commonly used to protect logos, business names, slogans, and symbols used by businesses.
+Obtaining a trademark (sometimes referred to as a service mark) requires you to use the mark for commercial purposes, and the mark must be distinct from other registered trademarks.
 Although not required, registering for trademark protection with the U.S. Patent and Trademark Office (USPTO) provides evidence and public notice of trademark ownership.
 A registered trademark may be denoted with a ™ symbol after the mark.
 However, owners can establish common law rights with sufficient evidence and consistent use in commerce alone.

 What Is a Copyright and What Does It Protect?